Skip to content

 Security and Sharing Model

 Agentforce respects the Salesforce security model.
-Agents do not bypass permissions — they aggressively use whatever access the running user already has.
+Agents do not bypass permissions - they operate with whatever access the running user already has.

 Security AspectHow It WorksCTA Implication